 Davao City, Philippines - Philippine President Rodrigo Duterte has warned more blasts could hit the country because of "reprisals" against his government, a week after a bombing killed 14 people and injured more than 60 others in his home city.

 Arriving in Davao after his first foreign trip as president, Duterte told reporters on Saturday that it was too early to talk publicly about any leads being pursued by those investigating the September 2 attack.

 "But I guarantee you that there will be a day of reckoning.
 So watch out," Duterte said in a mix of English and Filipino.

-Duterte was returning on Saturday from a visit to Indonesia, which followed his trip to Laos to attend the Association of Southeast Asian Nation (ASEAN) summit.
+Duterte was returning on Saturday from an Association of Southeast Asian Nation (ASEAN) summit in Indonesia.

 Senior government officials had earlier blamed Abu Sayyaf, an armed group that has pledged loyalty to the Islamic State of Iraq and the Levant (ISIL, also known as ISIS), for the Davao blast.